Thanks to your support, the Arms Trade treaty will enter into force by the end of 2014

 What you can do

-Join the Control arms movement and ask the member states of the United Nations to sign up to the Arms Trade Treaty (ATT) to help save lives, prevent human rights abuses, and protect the livelihoods of people around the world:
+Join the Control arms movement and ask the member states of the United Nations to sign up to and ratify the Arms Trade Treaty (ATT) to help save lives, prevent human rights abuses, and protect the livelihoods of people around the world:

 - Follow @Controlarms and @Oxfam on Twitter